zBreeez3y/IPInfoFromTxt/README.md

 ## Usage
     python3 IPInfoFromTxt.py
 Creates a text file called "reports.txt" and an HTML file called "reports.html" in the scripts directory.

+On the HTML document, the 3 links are:
+  - AbuseIPDB report
+  - VirusTotal report
+  - IP Teoh report